Home » Middle East » United Arab Emirates » 18 BEST Places to Visit in the UAE

 There’s more to the United Arab Emirates than just Abu Dhabi and Dubai.
 Don’t believe me?
 Then let me show you the best places to visit in UAE!
 And we’re not just talking about a few attractions scattered around but some of the best things to do IN EACH STATE!

-After my most recent trip travelling around all seven Emirates with Rotana Hotels, these are the best places to visit in UAE.
+Even though Abu Dhabi and Dubai are the two largest Emirates making up more than 90% of the UAE, there are still five other Emirates you can visit.
+After my most recent trip travelling around all seven Emirates with Rotana Hotels, this is where I recommend you visit in UAE.
 If you’re looking for an incredible holiday in the Middle East then make sure you tick off a few of these things!

 If you’re planning a trip to the Middle East, then check out my guides to Dubai and Oman for a little bit of inspiration.